 While Suda has expressed interest in continuing the No More Heroes series in the form of spin-offs, sequels or even live action adaptations.
 As of 2021, most of the IP rights have reverted back to Marvelous, making GHM unable to operate without their consent.
 (Source 1, Source 2.)

 Several news outlets rushed to claim that Suda himself had supposedly announced the “end” of the No More Heroes franchise (here’s an example) but to my knowledge, that is merely a misunderstanding of Suda’s tweet, in which he is referencing both the Galaxy Express 999 movies, and Evangelion 3.0+1.0.
 He has been quite vocal about eventually retiring Travis Touchdown as a playable character, only to turn him into a mentor figure for the next No More Heroes protagonists, which if anything, is an indication of his willingness to continue the series rather than to end it.

 There is also a number of other Grasshopper Manufacture games that contain references to KTP games.

 Though it must be noted that they lack a strong narrative connection to those titles and their storylines do not necessairly revolve around an overt theme of ‘killing the past’, as such, I listed them as separate games.

 These games may or may not be canon to the main timeline, point is, even if they were they’d be mostly irrelevant to the ongoing plot.
 You may think of them as isolated episodes if you’re so inclined.
-I personally don’t feel their narratives are interesting enough to analyze in-depth.

 (The dates indicated here, save for Let it Die, are release dates.
 I’m pretty sure none of these other games are actually dated in-game.)